Lesson 2 of 8 - grow effective thinking and communication skills

 Member NSRC Experts Council

 This is one of a series of brief articles on how to respond effectively to annoying social behavior.
-Review these basic requisites and options before selecting ideas from what follows.
-An "effective re-sponse" occurs when the responder (a) gets their primary needs met well enough, and (b) both people feel respected enough.
-This article offers brief perspective on "awareness," and ways to respond to someone who's relatively unaware.
+An "effective response" occurs when you get your primary needs met well enough, and both people feel respected enough.

 This article offers useful (a) perspective on awareness, and illustrates effective responses to someone you experience as unaware.
 It assumes you're familiar with...